ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/CubeBlack/README.md

 ## IMU Heater

-The IMU heater in the CubeBlack can be controlled with the BRD_IMU_TARGTEMP parameter, which is in degrees C.
+The IMU heater in the CubeBlack can be controlled with the BRD_HEAT_TARG parameter, which is in degrees C.

 ## Loading Firmware